 \subsection{Relatively Anosov groups}

-A transverse subgroup $\Ga<G$ is called relatively Anosov (more precisely relatively $\theta$-Anosov) if $\Ga$ is a relatively hyperbolic group and there exists a $\Ga$-equivariant homeomorphism between the Bowditch boundary of $\Ga$ and the limit set $\La_{\theta}$.
-When $\Ga$ is hyperbolic, the Bowditch boundary is the Gromov boundary of $\Ga$, and the relatively Anosov subgroup $\Ga$ is simply an Anosov subgroup.
-When $G$ is of rank one, relatively Anosov subgroups are precisely geometrically finite Kleinian groups.
-Recall that for a geometrically finite Kleinian group $\Ga$, there is a unique Patterson-Sullivan measure of dimension equal to the critical exponent $\delta_\Ga$.
-Denote by $\psi_\Ga^\theta$ the growth indicator of $\Ga$, which is a higher rank version of the critical exponent of $\Ga$.
-For a relatively Anosov subgroup $\Ga$, associated to a $(\Ga, \theta)$-proper linear form $\psi\in \fa_\theta^*$ {\it tangent} to $\psi_\Ga^\theta$, there exists a unique $(\Ga, \psi)$-Patterson-Sullivan measure on $\La_\theta$.
-Hence there exists a unique BMS measure $m_\psi$ associated with $\psi$ (see \cite{LO_invariant}, \cite{sambarino2022report} for Anosov groups and \cite{CZZ_relative} for relatively Anosov groups).
+A transverse subgroup $\Ga<G$ is called {\it relatively Anosov} (more precisely relatively $\theta$-Anosov) if $\Ga$ is a relatively hyperbolic group and there exists a $\Ga$-equivariant homeomorphism between the Bowditch boundary of $\Ga$ and the limit set $\La_{\theta}$.
+When $\Ga$ is hyperbolic, its Bowditch boundary is the Gromov boundary of $\Ga$, and in this case, the relatively Anosov subgroup $\Ga$ is simply an Anosov subgroup.
+When $G$ has rank-one, relatively Anosov subgroups coincide with geometrically finite Kleinian groups.
+Recall that for a geometrically finite Kleinian group $\Ga$, there exists a unique Patterson-Sullivan measure of dimension equal to the critical exponent $\delta_\Ga$.
+In higher-rank, we consider the growth indicator $\psi_\Ga^\theta$ of $\Ga$, a generalization of the critical exponent (see \eqref{eqn.defofGI} for the definition).
+A linear form $\psi$ is said to be {\it tangent} to $\psi_\Ga$ if $\psi \ge \psi_{\Ga}^{\theta}$ and equality holds at some non-zero $u \in \fa_{\theta} $.
+For a relatively Anosov subgroup $\Ga$ and a $(\Ga, \theta)$-proper linear form $\psi\in \fa_\theta^*$ tangent to $\psi_\Ga^\theta$, there exists a unique $(\Ga, \psi)$-Patterson-Sullivan measure on $\La_\theta$, and hence a unique BMS measure $m_\psi$ associated with $\psi$ (see \cite{LO_invariant}, \cite{sambarino2022report} for Anosov groups and \cite{CZZ_relative} for relatively Anosov groups).

-For Anosov subgroups, $\Omega_\psi$ is known to be homeomorphic to the Gromov geodesic flow space and thus compact (\cite{CS_local}, \cite{BCLS_gafa}, \cite{sambarino2022report}).
-Indeed, for a transverse subgroup, $\Ga$ is Anosov if and only if $\Omega_\psi$ is compact \cite{KOW_indicators}.
-In particular, $\Omega_\psi$ is not compact for relatively Anosov but not Anosov subgroups.
-Analogous to the finitness of the Bowen-Margulis-Sullivan measure for a geometrically finite Kleinian group, we have the following:
+For Anosov subgroups, the associated base space $\Omega_\psi$ is known to be homeomorphic to the Gromov geodesic flow space and is compact (\cite{CS_local}, \cite{BCLS_gafa}, \cite{sambarino2022report}).
+In fact, for a transverse subgroup, $\Ga$ is Anosov if and only if $\Omega_\psi$ is compact \cite{KOW_indicators}.
+In particular, $\Omega_\psi$ is non-compact for relatively Anosov subgroups that are not Anosov.
+Analogous to the classical result on the finitness of the Bowen-Margulis-Sullivan measure for a geometrically finite Kleinian group, we prove the following: